nervosys/AutonomySim/docs/userbase.md

-# Who is Using AutonomySim?
+# Past and Current Users

-#### Would you like to see your own group or project here?
+## Would you like to see your own group or project here?

 Just add a [GitHub issue](https://github.com/nervosys/AutonomySim/issues) with quick details and link to your website.